bioimagesuiteweb/examples/step06/README.md

 	npm install -d

-We also have a small shimming module `webcomponents-lite.js` in the externals directory for those browsers that do not natively support custom web elements.
+We also have a small shimming module `webcomponents-lite.js` in the `lib/js` directory for those browsers that do not natively support custom web elements.

 ## To Run: